FIFA 22: Which Edition to Buy?

 The standard edition is the most basic version of FIFA 22.
 For $59.99, or $69.99 if you order a copy for PS5 or Xbox Series X, you get a copy of the game and some bonuses if you pre-order.

-If you want to play FIFA 22 on the Nintendo Switch, your only option right now is the Legacy Edition which retails for $39.99.
+If you want to play FIFA 22 on your Nintendo Switch, your only option right now is the Legacy Edition which retails for $39.99.

 The FIFA 22 pre-order bonuses include a Team of the Week 1 player item, a Kylian Mbappé Loan item, a FUT Ambassador Loan Player Pick, and Career Mode Homegrown Talent.